BananaPuncher714/LethalQuantities/README.md

 **Options**
 - General
-  - `MaxScrapCount` - Maximum total number of scrap items generated in a level.
+  - `MaxScrapCount` - Maximum total number of scrap items generated in a level, inclusive.
-  - `MinScrapCount` - Minimum total number of scrap items generated in a level.
+  - `MinScrapCount` - Minimum total number of scrap items generated in a level, exclusive.
   - `ScrapValueMultiplier` - Multiplies the value of a scrap item by this multiplier.
   - `ScrapAmountMultiplier` - Multiplies the total number of scrap on a level by this multiplier.
 - ItemType - There is one section for each item.
-  - `MinValue` - The minimum value of this item.
-Only available for scrap items
+  - `MinValue` - The minimum value of this item, inclusive.
+Only available for scrap items.
-  - `MaxValue` - The maximum value of this item.
-Only available for scrap items
+  - `MaxValue` - The maximum value of this item, exclusive.
+Only available for scrap items.
   - `Weight` - The weight of the item.
 The real in-game weight can be calculated with the formula: `pounds = (value - 1) * 100`.
 For example, a value of 1.18 is 18lbs.
 Can only be set in the global scrap config.
   - `Conductive` - Whether or not the item can be struck by lightning.
 - Rarity